Learn to Fly

 Hang-Gliders…are they expensive?

-A new top-of-the range carbon-fibre competition hang-glider can cost well over £12,000+ new, but you won’t be buying these type of advanced gliders for a few years (you wouldn’t buy a Formula 1 car the day you passed your driving test!)
-Sports gliders with less performance, suitable for low airtime beginner pilots are available from around £800 second hand to over £8,000 brand new.
+A new top-of-the range carbon-fibre competition rigid-wing hang-glider can cost well over £15,000+ brand new, but you won’t be buying this type of advanced glider for a few years (you wouldn’t buy a Formula 1 car the day you passed your driving test!)
+Sports gliders with less performance, suitable for low airtime beginner pilots are available from around £800 second hand to over £8,000 brand new, depending on how many carbon-fibre extras you get.
 You will also need a harness, helmet, flying suit, and boots, and later you may also want to purchase additional accessories like reserve parachutes, cameras and in-flight GPS/Vario flight instruments.

 Buying a new or secondhand glider